Mitt Romney to retire from Senate

 His single term in the upper chamber will be widely remembered for his votes to convict Trump in both of his impeachments — the only Senate Republican to have that distinction.

-Romney had been weighing a decision on whether to seek a second term for months and had initially said that he would wait until October to announce one way or another.
+Romney had been weighing a decision on whether to seek a second term for months and initially said he would wait until October to announce one way or another.

-Senate GOP sources indicated they were unsurprised, yet disappointed, with the decision as Romney had been in the middle of a number of high-stakes negotiations during his tenure in office, highlighted by his work on the bipartisan infrastructure law in 2021.
+Senate GOP sources indicated they were unsurprised, yet disappointed, with the decision because Romney was in the middle of several high-stakes negotiations during his tenure in office, highlighted by his work on the bipartisan infrastructure law in 2021.

 “Makes me sad,” said Sen. Thom Tillis (R-N.C.), another member who is commonly involved in major bipartisan talks.

 The outgoing senator won his 2018 contest with 63 percent of the vote.
-He was facing potentially a more difficult reelection contest as Utah state House Speaker Brad Wilson (R) had already announced a bid with the support of dozens of conservatives in the state.
-Trent Staggs, mayor of Riverton, Utah, has also rolled out a bid.
+He was facing potentially a more difficult reelection contest — Utah state House Speaker Brad Wilson (R) already announced a bid with the support of dozens of conservatives in the state.
+Trent Staggs, mayor of Riverton, Utah, also rolled out a bid.

-One Utah GOP operative told The Hill that more people will likely consider a bid, including Tim Ballard, the founder and former CEO of Operation Underground Railroad, an anti-sex trafficking organization and the inspiration for the controversial movie “Sound of Freedom.”
+One Utah GOP operative told The Hill more people will likely consider a bid, including Tim Ballard, the founder and former CEO of Operation Underground Railroad, an anti-sex-trafficking organization and the inspiration for the controversial movie “Sound of Freedom.”

 As for O’Brien, the source noted he recently moved to the Beehive State, which would allow him to run for the office next year.